kovidgoyal/kitty/docs/keyboard-protocol.rst

 The program can also push/pop the current flags onto a stack in the terminal with::

-    CSI > flags u  # for push, if flags ommitted default to zero CSI < number u # to pop number entries, defaulting to 1 if unspecified
+    CSI > flags u  # for push, if flags omitted default to zero CSI < number u # to pop number entries, defaulting to 1 if unspecified

 Terminals should limit the size of the stack as appropriate, to prevent